StingzLD/100_Days_of_Code/log.md

 **Today's Progress**
 * Started [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/), completing all of Lecture 1's assignments.
-* Started the Recursion lessons and project in CS102 of the [Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science).
+* Started the Recursion lessons in CS102 of the [Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science).

 **Thoughts**
 * As if I was not already challenging myself enough, I have officially started MIT course 6.00.1x: Introduction to Computer Science and Programming in Python.
 One bonus is that everything I have learned so far is pretty much going to be reiterated throughout this course, so it will be nice to have concepts that I already know in the class, while at the same time pushing beyond the limits of Codecademy's education.
 This is MIT, afterall, and it has already proven that it is going to make me think well outside the box.
 Its emphasis on Computer Science is really what is going to push my coding to the next level, and I cannot wait.